Volume XIV - Travel

 Mileage Radius – A measurement used to establish the local travel area associated with an official station, instead of using geographic boundaries.
 In the case of an employee’s residence, or when a remote employee’s official station is their home, only a mileage radius is used to establish local area.

-Official Station – An area defined by the agency that includes the location where the employee regularly performs his or her duties or an invitational traveler’s home or regular place of business.
-The area may be a mileage radius around a particular point, a geographic boundary, or any other definite domain, provided no part of the area is more than 50 miles from where the employee regularly performs his or her duties or from an invitational traveler’s home or regular place of business.
+Official Station – An area defined by the agency that includes the location where the employee regularly performs their duties or an Invitational Traveler’s home or regular place of business.
+The area may be a mileage radius around a particular point, a geographic boundary, or any other definite domain, provided no part of the area is more than 50 miles from where the employee regularly performs their duties or from an Invitational Traveler’s home or regular place of business.
 If the employee’s work involves recurring travel or varies on a recurring basis, the location where the work activities of the employee’s position of record are based is considered the regular place of work (FTR § 300, Subchapter A, Part 300-3).

-Remote Employee – A worker that is not expected to report to an agency worksite on a regular and recurring basis.
+Remote Employee – A worker who is not expected to report to an agency worksite on a regular and recurring basis.

 Residence – The location from which an employee regularly commutes to their official station.